vrifftech/NeoBIF/README.md

 **Scope: every resource of that type in all indexed BIFs and game-directory archives, regardless of Search, current selection, or expanded pages.** An unavailable/missing payload requires confirmation before it is omitted.
 Even a single matching resource is saved as a ZIP.
 The default name is `game_tpc_resources.zip` (or the chosen extension).

-Original names are retained under the existing source-archive/type hierarchy inside the ZIP.
-Distinct copies of the same ResRef in different archives are all exported, not resolved as overrides.
-Exact path collisions still require explicit Keep both confirmation; the existing staged-write, changed-input checks, source protection, ZIP limits and cancellation apply.

-This is **extraction, not conversion**: selecting TGA does not convert TPCs, and resources/sidecars of other types are not silently included.
-The scope is the current archive session, not a scan of arbitrary loose textures on disk.
-Selecting a loose archive independently remains NeoERF's job.

 ## Extraction